Calliari/cloudformation-templates/aws_cf_template_3/readme.md

 <hr></hr>
 SSH into ec2:

 `ssh ec2-user@3.85.172.254 -i tempkey.pem`

 And run:
 - `sudo yum update` to update all software packages
 - `aws s3 ls` one bucket will be listed as part of the cloudformation
-- `aws s3 mb s3://testbucket-mybucket` create a new bucket (buckets' need to be global unique so change the same if it's failed)
+- `aws s3 mb s3://testbucket-mybucket` create a new bucket (buckets' need to be global unique so change the name if it's failed to creta a bucket with this name)
 - `aws s3 ls` now there are 2 buckets